iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 ### Tangle Explorer

-Once we have our Tangle up and running, we can install and run a Tangle Explorer as follows:
+Once we have your Tangle up and running, you can install and run a Tangle Explorer as follows:

 ```console
 cd ../explorer
 ./tangle-explorer.sh install ../hornet-private-net
 ```

-The Tangle Explorer will automatically be configured with the parameters of our Tangle and once the docker build process finishes, you should find the following additional docker containers up and running:
+The Tangle Explorer will automatically be configured with the parameters of ouyourr Tangle and once the docker build process finishes, you should find the following additional docker containers up and running:

 ```console
 dd4bcad67c5e        iotaledger/explorer-webapp   "docker-entrypoint.s…"   2 days ago          Up 2 days           0.0.0.0:8082->80/tcp                                                                   explorer-webapp
 7c22023f4316        iotaledger/explorer-api      "docker-entrypoint.s…"   2 days ago          Up 2 days           0.0.0.0:4000->4000/tcp                                                                 explorer-api
 ```

-You can now get access to the Tangle Explorer through `http://localhost:8082`.
+You can now get access to your Tangle Explorer through `http://localhost:8082`.

 ## Adding Extra Nodes to your Tangle